anurag5040/NotifyNow/README.md

 # Features
 It broadcasts new updates directly to user's Whatsapp Id and always keep them updated without missing any crucial info.

--Instant updates
+*Instant updates

--Provides doucument link of the new notification -Delivers notification on widely used messaging platform i.e. Whatsapp
+*Provides doucument link of the new notification

+*Delivers notification on widely used messaging platform i.e. Whatsapp

 # Tech Stacks
 Languages Used: Python

 Tech Stack Used: BeautifulSoup, Twilio,Scrapy

+# Problems Faced

+* While sccrapping and parsing there was difficulty  in detecting the changes occuring in notification section of the website.
+* Whatsapp messaging API i.e. Twilio wasn't working and was throwing error 500 so switched to it's alternative i.e. Telegram API.
+* After detecting the change , converting the new notification from HTML to doc was quite challenging.
+* While deploying our code on web server we faced lot of errors.

 # Authors